-The network is striving to help the whole industry to successfully grow oilseed rape from start to finish – providing a better outlook for the crop into the future.
+The Oilseed YEN network is striving to help the whole industry to successfully grow Oilseed rape (OSR) and Linseed from start to finish – providing a better outlook for both crops into the future.

 Annual Oilseed YEN membership

 Membership is open and available to anyone; farmers, agronomists, and researchers.

 - Benchmarking of your crops' performance against other members on +40 factors, including fertiliser application and seed rate.

 - Free NRM soil analysis and Lancrop leaf tissue anaylsis

 - Workshops with experienced farmers, agronomists and scientists

 - Eligibility for the YEN Awards at the annual conference, held in November

 As part of your membership, you will receive a comprehensive report on your crop’s performance and constraints to yield to help you improve.
 See an example report for oilseed